Performance of prototype GE1/1 chambers for the CMS muon spectrometer upgrade: Efficiency and Timing Measurements

 \subsection{Readout Electronics}

-Application Specific Integrated Chip (ASIC) VFAT2~\cite{VFAT2_01, VFAT2_02}, a digital front end chip (Figure~\ref{fig:Efficeincy} (left)) originally developed by TOTEM Collaboration~\cite{totem_collab} is used to read the signal from the GEM chambers.
-The chip is controlled by TURBO cards, a stand-alone portable control and data acquisition (DAQ) platform developed by TOTEM Test Platforms (TTPs)~\cite{ttp} for front-end VFAT2.
-Each TURBO card can accommodate up to 8 VFAT chips, and each VFAT2 chip provides a binary output with a variable latency for the position information and a fixed latency output, called SBIT, for the timing information.
-The TURBO boards are controlled through Labview.
+The GE1\slash1 chamber has 3072 readout strips which are organised in groups of 128 to form 8 $\times$ 3 ($\eta$, $\phi$) sectors.
+The signals are read out by the Application Specific Integrated Circuit (ASIC) VFAT2~\cite{VFAT201, VFAT202}, a digital front end chip (Figure~\ref{fig:Efficiency} (top)) originally developed by the TOTEM Collaboration~\cite{totemCollab}.
+The chip has 128 readout channels, each connected to a pre-amplifier, shaper, and constant fraction discriminator.
+The VFAT2 chip provides a binary output with a variable latency for the position information and a fixed latency output, called the SBIT, for time information.